 Calling all 3 & 4 year olds!

-Windebank's Little Readers drop - in sessions begin on Friday, September 16th in the library at Windebank Elementary school.
+Windebank's Little Readers drop - in sessions is set for Friday, October 28th, in the library at Windebank Elementary school.
 Sessions start at 9am and will run for approximately 1 hour.

 We ask that a parent or guardian stays with their child and joins in the fun!